Remove Object

 Inclusion

-For best results, mask the entire object rather than a partial section.
-Additionally, include the shadows and reflections of the objects.
-If those are not removed, and especially if they’re in contact with the object, the AI model may attempt to replace the object with something similar.
+Mask the entire object rather than a partial section.
+Include the shadows and reflections of the objects.
+If those are not removed, the AI model may attempt to replace the object with something similar.